Netflix sparks price war with UK launch

 Both Netflix and Lovefilm can deliver their content via a wide range of Internet-connected devices such as games consoles, tablets and Blu-ray players as well as computers and smart TVs.

-Netflix said its personalized interface, in which viewers will be offered programs depending on their past viewing and can see what their friends like and are watching if they sign up via Facebook, could help give it an edge.
+Netflix said its personalised interface, in which viewers will be offered programmes depending on their past viewing and can see what their friends like and are watching if they sign up via Facebook, could help give it an edge.

-It will offer films and TV programs from such providers as the British broadcasters BBC, Channel 4 and ITV and movie studios including Disney, Viacom-owned Paramount, and Twentieth Century Fox.
+It will offer films and TV programmes from such providers as the British broadcasters BBC, Channel 4 and ITV (ITV.L) and movie studios including Disney (DIS.N), Viacom-owned Paramount, and Twentieth Century Fox (NWSA.O).

 Hastings said Netflix, which until now has been available in the United States, Canada and 43 countries and territories in Latin America and the Caribbean, would not necessarily push into more markets this year.